Erfaniaa/high-frequency-trading-garch/README.md

 4. Build Application: Run `go build` to compile the application.
 5. Execute Simulation: Run the compiled binary to start the simulation.
 The application will connect to Binance, retrieve data, and perform the trading simulation.
 6. View Results: After completion, open the generated image files (`prices.png`, `spread_percents.png`, `wallet_worth.png`) to analyze the visualizations.

+## Note

+This project is developed for educational purposes to demonstrate the implementation of a trading simulation using real-time market data and volatility modeling.
+Please be aware of the following theoretical issue in the current implementation:

+- Data Input for GARCH Model: The GARCH model in this project uses ticker price updates as input data.
+However, GARCH models are theoretically designed to work with time series data that are equally spaced in time—such as closing prices from candlestick (OHLCV) data of a specific timeframe (e.g., 1-minute, 5-minute intervals).

+- Implications: Using irregularly timed ticker data can lead to inaccurate volatility estimates because the time intervals between data points are inconsistent.
+This affects the reliability of the model's predictions and, consequently, the performance of the simulated trading strategy.

+- Recommendation: For a theoretically sound application of the GARCH model, it is recommended to use evenly spaced time series data.
+Modifying the project to aggregate ticker data into candlestick data before applying the GARCH model would improve the theoretical correctness of the simulation.